avicreationstudio/python-problem-solving/day-2/notes.md

 - =
   - a,b = 1,2
 - arithmetic operator
+- unary +, unary - : it is called unary +, - because it has only one operand.
 - +,- ( addition and subtraction )
 - *, / ( divition ), // ( floor division ), % ( modulus )
   - `2+3+5`